8. MetaSensors Technical Specs¶

 You can communicate and command the MetaSensor to do many things such as

-stream quternion data at 100Hz for 25 minutes using our Apps, APIs, Hubs, and Cloud dashboard.
+stream quaternion data at 100Hz for 25 minutes using our Apps, SDKs, Hubs, and Cloud dashboard.

 Make sure you pick the MetaSensor that is right for you; check the sensor features of your purchase as well as the memory size.